david6marsh/himach/README.md

 devtools::install_github("david6marsh/github")
 ```

 For the vignette and testing, this package uses a map of New Zealand map based on Stats NZ's data which are licensed by Stats NZ for re-use under the Creative Commons Attribution 4.0 International licence.
+Map shown above uses data from www.naturalearthdata.com, from through the `rnaturalearthdata`, and `rnaturalearthhires` packages.

 ## Example